kanishkakat/CleaningData/CodeBook.md

 --------------------------------
 Approach to the requirement
 --------------------------------
-Lets move on to the implementation part by creating code in R:

 --------------------------------------------------------------------------
 Requirement1 :Merges the training and the test sets to create one data set.
 ---------------------------------------------------------------------------